gautaz/docker-alpine-cfssl/README.md

 python https.py
 ```

-And check that an [OpenSSL] client will connect successfully to this server by trusting the [CA]:
+And finally check that an [OpenSSL] client will connect successfully to this server by trusting the [CA]:

 ```sh
 openssl s_client -connect localhost:4433 -CAfile ca.pem